polyphony-chat/docs/docs/Protocol Specifications/core.md

 Actors must use a separate ID-Cert for each client or session they use.

+For two implementations of polyproto to be interoperable, they must support an overlapping set of digital signature algorithms.
+See [Section 6.4](#64-cryptographic-recommendations) for more information on cryptographic recommendations.

 #### 6.1.1 Structure of an ID-Cert

 The ID-Cert is a valid X.509 certificate, and as such, it has a specific structure.
 The structure of